psychotimmy/aoc2024/README.md

 `# Advent of Code 2024

-Fortran 77 on RaspberryPi OS (Debian bookworm)
+Fortran 77 (mostly - some extensions and f90 style recursion used) on RaspberryPiOS (Debian bookworm)

 Use (with gfortran installed) f77 filename.f -o filename to compile and link.